TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 **accomplished by changing the type and base stats of an entire species for the match.
 So if Ivysaur's data got changed, it would no longer be possible to have a regular Ivysaur in that match.

+# Live data reading/writing

+## Caveats

+Internally, PBR doesn't update internal data (hp, moves, etc) in a play-by-play fashion.
+Instead it usually* updates twice per turn, in this order:
+1: Update data to the result after all attacks are accounted for.
+Occurs immediately after all selections are made for the turn, but before the attack animations actually play.
+2: Update data to the result after residual damage like hail and poison.
+Occurs immediately after all move/attack animations finish playing, but before residual damage animations play.

+As far as I can tell, PBR doesn't even store the intermediate HP values between multiple attacks to a single Pokemon per turn anywhere in memory.

+Example 1: Pidgey gets damaged several times (attacked by 2 Pokemon + recoil + hail + poison).
+Internal HP is decreased exactly twice:
+1. decreased for both attacks + recoil before attack animations play
+2. decreased for hail + poison before the residual dmg animations play

+Example 2: Ditto transforms and then gets roared away in the same turn.
+The internal teams data never gets updated with Ditto's new moves, stats, etc, because Ditto doesn't have those at the end of the turn.

+*Data may more than twice per turn after mid-turn user input, such as selecting which Pokemon to switch to after baton pass.

+## Modifying

+Most live data is modifiable, but the caveats above apply and cause some limitations.
+These apply particularly to any volatile conditions.
+Volatile conditions can only be written for active (currently sent out) Pokemon, because inactive Pokemon literally don't have bytes representing volatile conditions.

+### Nonvolatile conditions

+- HP
+- status, including toxic countup and sleep countdown.

+These can all be set before the first Pokemon of the match get sent out.

+Notes:

+While the HP bar will report "FRZ", "SLP", etc, the first Pokemon sent out in the match will not appear to be frozen (not moving) or asleep (eyes closed).
+The animation does correct itself as soon as the Pokemon attempt to use their first move.

+A Pokemon's ability or berry may trigger when being sent out (woken up by insomnia, using a sitrus berry on low HP)

+### Volatile conditions

+All Pokemon sent into battle can use a move on that turn.
+That move selection time is ideal for setting an active Pokemon's volatile condition.
+Setting such a condition in a gimmick might be described as:
+**Pokemon get \<volatile condition> immediately before using their first move.**

+For example, if we wanted a mode where all Pokemon start at +1 defense, it is simply not possible to ensure Diglett gets +1 defense when it comes out mid-turn (think getting roared in, and then attacked) because the game will perform a single atomic step of sending in diglett and damaging it.
+There is no way to stop the game after diglett is sent in, increase its defense, and allow it to proceed with taking damage based on it having +1.

+Given these caveats, I think the "safe" conditions to set are:
+- infatuation
+- taunt
+- torment
+- focus (focus energy)
+- curse
+- confusion

+Notes:

+Curse would have to be described as mentioned previously: **Pokemon get cursed immediately before using their first move.**

+Confusion is problematic because of how it can be cured.
+A Pokemon confused and having either own tempo or a persim berry will be cured after any Pokemon- including itself- finishes using a move.
+This basically means if it's the fasted Pokemon, it may self-hit before getting cured.
+We could just remove own tempo and persim berries if we want a confusion gimmick.

+Pokemon can be infatuated with themselves.
+Remember that infatuation will end if the infatuatee leaves the field.

 # Overlay changes

 See some mockups and past designs under [Resources](#resources)